LibrariesHacked/high-streets-analysis/README.md

 # High street analysis

-Process for analysing locations of libraries alongside high streets definitions from Ordnance Survey.
+Technical documentation for analysing locations of libraries alongside high streets definition data from Ordnance Survey.

 ## Set up the database

-These steps provide the process used to create a database that will then be used for the libraries on the high streets research.
+These steps were used to create a database that was then used for the libraries on the high streets research.

-(Sorry - this is not #OpenData)

 ### Initial setup